warren-bank/mirror-XMail-mail-server/Readme.txt

 	[XMAIL]
 	-Ms pathname	= Mail root path also settable with MAIL_ROOT environment -Md		= Activate debug ( verbose ) mode
 	-Mr hours	= Set log rotate hours step
 	-Mx split-level	= Set the queue split level.
 The value You set here is rounded to the lower prime number higher or equal than the value You've set

 	[POP3]
 	-Pp port	= Set POP3 server port ( if You change this You must know what You're doing ) -Pt timeout	= Set POP3 session timeout ( seconds ) after which the server will close the connection if not receive any commands
 	-Pl		= Enable POP3 logging
 	-Pw timeout	= Set the delay timeout in response to a bad POP3 login.
 Such time will be doubled at the next bad login
-	-Ph				= Hang the connection in bad login response -PI ip[:port]	= Bind server to the specified ip address and ( optional ) port ( can be multiple ) -PX nthreads	= Set the maximum number of threads for POP3 server
+	-Ph		= Hang the connection in bad login response
+	-PI ip[:port]	= Bind server to the specified ip address and ( optional ) port ( can be multiple ) -PX nthreads	= Set the maximum number of threads for POP3 server

 	[SMTP]
 	-Sp port	= Set SMTP server port ( if You change this You must know what You're doing ) -St timeout	= Set SMTP session timeout ( seconds ) after which the server will close the connection if not receive any commands
 	-Sl				= Enable SMTP logging
-	-SI bindip		= Bind server to the specified ip address ( can be multiple ) -SX nthreads	= Set the maximum number of threads for SMTP server -Sr maxrcpts	= Set the maximu number of recipients for a single SMTP message ( default 100 ) -Se nsecs		= Set the expire timeout for a POP3 authentication IP ( default 900 )
+	-SI ip[:port]	= Bind server to the specified ip address and ( optional ) port ( can be multiple ) -SX nthreads	= Set the maximum number of threads for SMTP server -Sr maxrcpts	= Set the maximu number of recipients for a single SMTP message ( default 100 ) -Se nsecs		= Set the expire timeout for a POP3 authentication IP ( default 900 )

 	[SMAIL]
 	-Qn nthreads	= Set the number of mailer threads
 	-Qt timeout	= Set the timeout to be waited for a next try after send failure -Qi ratio	= Set the increment ratio of the reschedule time in sending a messages.
 				At every failure in delivery a message, reschedule time T is incremented by ( T / ratio ), therefore  T(i) = T(i-1) + T(i-1)/ratio.
 				If You set this ratio to zero, T remain unchanged over delivery tentatives.
 	-Qr nretries	= Set the maximum number of times to try to send the message -Ql		= Enable SMAIL logging

 	[PSYNC]
 	-Yi timeout	= Set external POP3 accounts sync timout -Yt nthreads	= Set the number of POP3 sync threads

 	[FINGER]
 	-Fp port	= Set FINGER server port ( if You change this You must know what You're doing ) -Fl		= Enable FINGER logging
 	-FI ip[:port]	= Bind server to the specified ip address and ( optional ) port ( can be multiple )

 	[CTRL]
 	-Cp port	= Set CTRL server port ( if You change this You must know what You're doing ) -Ct timeout	= Set CTRL session timeout ( seconds ) after which the server will close the connection if not receive any commands
 	-Cl				= Enable CTRL logging
 	-CI ip[:port]	= Bind server to the specified ip address and ( optional ) port ( can be multiple )